RZEdward/RZEdward.github.io/_pages/about.md

 ---

 <br>
-Incoming data engineer for machine learning pipelines at Kubrick Group and graduate of Durham University with a Master's degree in Natural Sciences combining Physics and Biology.
+Incoming data engineer for machine learning pipelines at Kubrick Group and graduate of Durham University as a Master in Science in Biology and Physics within the Natural Sciences programme.

 I am driven by a deep interest in mathematics, statistics, and model development, and I have developed a range of technical skills in the field of machine learning, data engineering, and data science through personal projects, work history, and self-study.